🎵 Audio & Speech¶

 -

-This paper proposes Dolphin, a model that maps lip movements to discrete semantic tokens via a dual-path lightweight video encoder (DP-LipCoder), and introduces a Global-Local Attention (GLA) separator.
-Dolphin surpasses state-of-the-art methods on three benchmarks while reducing parameters by 50%+, MACs by 2.4×, and GPU inference latency by 6×.
+This paper proposes the Dolphin model, which maps lip movements into discrete semantic tokens using a dual-path lightweight video encoder (DP-LipCoder) and designs a Global-Local Attention (GLA) separator.
+It surpasses SOTA on three benchmarks while reducing parameters by 50%+, MACs by 2.4×, and accelerating GPU inference by 6×.

 - EmotionThinker: Prosody-Aware Reinforcement Learning for Explainable Speech Emotion Reasoning